testcontainers/workshop-go/step-5-adding-redis.md

 0fe7e41a8954   postgres:15.3-alpine   "docker-entrypoint.s…"   14 seconds ago   Up 13 seconds   0.0.0.0:32775->5432/tcp, :::32775->5432/tcp   affectionate_cori
 ```

-If you open now the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), then a 200 OK response code is returned, but there are no ratings for the given talk:
+If yoweu open now the ratings endpoint from the API (http://localhost:8080/ratings?talkId=testcontainers-integration-testing), then a 200 OK response code is returned, but there are no ratings for the given talk:

 ```text
 {"ratings":{}}